dotnet/csharplang/proposals/list-patterns.md

   helper.TryGetStartElement(index: 0, out var element0) && element0 is 1 &&
   helper.TryGetStartElement(1, out var element1) && element1 is 2 &&
+  helper.Count() > 4 && // `..` with 2 starting patterns and 2 ending patterns
-  helper.TryGetEndElement(hatIndex: 2, minCount: 4, out var hatElement2) && hatElement2 is 3 &&
+  helper.TryGetEndElement(hatIndex: 2) is 3 &&
-  helper.TryGetEndElement(1, 4, out var hatElement1) && hatElement1 is 4
+  helper.TryGetEndElement(1) is 4
 }
 ```

-The same way that a `Type { name: pattern }` *property-pattern* checks that the input has the expected type and isn't null before using that as receiver for the property checks, so can we have the `{ ..., ... }` *list_pattern* initialize a helper and use that as the pseudo-receiver for element accesses.
+The same way that a `Type { name: pattern }` *property_pattern* checks that the input has the expected type and isn't null before using that as receiver for the property checks, so can we have the `{ ..., ... }` *list_pattern* initialize a helper and use that as the pseudo-receiver for element accesses.
 This should allow merging branches of the patterns DAG, thus avoiding creating multiple enumerators.

 ### Additional types